peternewman/companion-module-simonhyde-piclock-draft/companion/HELP.md

-## BMD-VideoHub-ControlPanel
+## companion-module-simonhyde-piclock

-This module allows you to control companion using the elgato Smart VideoHub Control Panel
+This module allows you to control [Simon Hyde's PiClock](https://github.com/simonhyde/PiClock) using Companion

 ### Configuration

-- The control panel must be confitured with every key as an input map with key one being source 1, key 2 being source 2, key 3 being source 3, and so on until you get to key 40 being source 40.
+- Setup the PiClock config to suit
-- Put the IP of the control panel in the config.
+  - Set the `tally_mode` to one of the TCP/IP options
-- Put the IP and port of the desination companion computer in the config.
+  - Set the `tally_remote_host` to the IP of the Companion computer

-#### Static Network Configuration (optional)

-- For better performance and reliability, it is recommended that you assign the control panel a static IP address.
-One way to accomplish this is to make a DHCP reservation on your home router or DHCP server.
+### Actions

+- Orientation - Landscape/Portrait
+- Screensaver
+- Analogue clock
+  - On/Off
+  - Local
+  - Numbers
+  - Numbers location
+- Digital UTC clock
+- Digital local clock
+- Date
+  - On/off
+  - Local

-### To use the module
+### To Do

-- Use the drop down fields to assign the control panel keys to the corresponding companion keys that you would like to control.

-### Tested Devices

-- BlackMagic VideoHub Smart Control Panel
+- Support tally protocol shared secrets
+- Allow the port to be set
+- Region support
+- Tally support